-We will develop standards and best practice guidance on how, when and what to communicate with families.
-This will include written and verbal communication from teachers, SENCOs and services such as returning telephone calls.
-We will be clear about any access criteria.
+We will develop standards and best practice guidance on how and when to communicate with families.
+This will include written and verbal communication from teachers, SENCO's and services.

-- The child and young person's voice will be central to the way all our services work. - Services and schools will work well together and families will know what is happening and when. - Children, young people and families will understand the support available to them and this will be communicated to them rather than them having to search for it themselves. - Families, schools and services will have better relationships. - Professionals will have the tools available to them to communicate well with families. - It will be easier for families to get the information and help they need.
+- The child and young person's voice will be central to the way all our services work - Services and schools will work well together and families will know what is happening and when. - Children, young people and families will understand the support available to them. - Families, schools and services will have better relationships. - Professionals will have the tools available to them to communicate well with families. - It will be easier for families to get the information and help they need.

-Commitment 5: Skilled leader and staff capabilities to deliver the services across Education, Health and Care (Workforce)
+Commitment 5: Skilled leader and staff capabilities to deliver the services (Workforce)